yizhaocs/VertxInitialTemplet/README.md

 * To generate a project type the following at the command line, in your project's root directory:

-* mvn archetype:generate -Dfilter=io.vertx: -DgroupId=com.fuhu -DartifactId=my-module -Dversion=0.1
+* mvn archetype:generate -Dfilter=io.vertx: -DgroupId=com.yizhao -DartifactId=my-module -Dversion=0.1

 * Choose archetype: